 How much can I earn?

 The latest government figures put the average weekly wage for a midwife working in Australia at $2,204.
 That works out at around $114,000 per year.
-Generally, you’ll start out at a lower salary than that when you first become a midwife and earn more as you gain experience.
+Generally, you’ll start at a lower salary than when you first become a midwife and earn more as you gain experience.

 What’s more, the government predicts that midwives will see good future growth in the profession, which means lots of opportunities to grow and develop your career.
 This is particularly true in rural and regional areas of Australia, where there is often a shortage of health professionals.